lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

 * a Datagram Tag (Dtag) identifying the datagram being fragmented if the fragmentation applies concurrently on several datagrams.
 This field in optional and its length is defined by the rule.

 * a Window (W) used in Ack-Always and Ack-on-Error modes.
-In Ack-Always, its size is 1 and depends on the rule in Ack-on-Error.
-This field is not need in No-Ack mode.
+In Ack-Always, its size is 1.
+In Ack-on-Error, it depends on the rule.
+This field is not needed in No-Ack mode.

 * a Fragment Compressed Number (FCN) indicating the fragment/tile position on the window.
 This field is mandatory on all modes defined in {{RFC8724}}, its size is defined by the rule.